karelvanzijl/status200-bootcamp/Temporary/2024-08-ZZ/module-events/readme.md

 ### Exercise

 -   Exercise: In our logger module, just before calling our database, raise an event called "logging".
-While raising this event also send some data, message, the message that is going to be logged.<Br><br>
+While raising this event also send some data, the message that is going to be logged.<Br><br>

     ```js
     const EventEmitter = require("events");